 Whether they were trapped in war prisons or free in the vineyards examining the damage caused by artillery and lack of care, the health of their vines was constantly in the minds of the French winemakers.
 Many prisoners-of-war were kept strong by memory of their beloved wines.
 In fact, a gastronomic guidebook, Le Maître de Maison

 by Roger Ribaud, was conceived in one of the POW camps.

 |French vineyards now vibrant were in a state of disrepair during the war|

 History has a strange way of reminding us that if unguarded, humankind has a tendency to blame our misfortune on and target our discontent at those who are different from us.
 Thankfully, we are comforted by the fact that the human race also has the ability to correct the course, protect those in need, and resist tyranny.

 The next time I open a bottle of Joseph Drouhin or Huet Vouvray, I will remember Maurice Drouhin who engaged in resistance activities from his cellar and Gaston Huet who survived five years as a prisoner of war.
 I will remember we can correct the course.

-My Verdict: The book is a great read for wine geeks.
+The book is a great read for wine geeks.
 The style unfortunately has a little awkwardness in the flow as the authors tried to weave in the various stories they collected.
 Still I enjoy being delighted by the history behind some of the wines I have tasted or cellared.